Uganda LAKE BUNYONYI Bookfeeding

 Our next library project will be in Fora Diawara in Sénégal.Languages: French, Pulaar, Soninke, Wolof Open project.

 Kanyama Zambia Bookfeeding

-Kanyama Library will be officialy open in the September 2017 and is a result of a hard work of the local community, Italian NGO Africa Call and Bookfeeding Project.
+Kanyama Library was officialy open in the September 2017 and is a result of a hard work of the local community, Italian NGO Africa Call and Bookfeeding Project.
 At the moment we are trying to collect books in English for children and youth so we can open this library with full shelves.
 The Zambian Government should provide for school books.
 That's why we are looking for fiction books, specially for teenagers, and even for dictionaries, atlas and history books.Languages: English, Chinyanja Open project.

 Madagascar Mobile Library

 The Madagascar Mobile Library is a traveling library & program that supports the establishment of libraries as engines of development and social change.
 Together, we find “locally relevant solutions, often built on ‘hybrids’ that mix local traditions with ‘modern’ best practices.”Languages: English, French, Malagasy Open project.

 Majdal Anjar is a a village in the Beqaa Valley, in the easternmost region of Lebanon.
 Despite its vicinity to the Syrian border, it is a peaceful village with a long tradition of inter-marriages between Lebanese and Syrian families.
 After the beginning of the war in Syria in 2011, Majdal Anjar became the rescue net for thousands of people fleeing the conflict, bringing the Syrian population to 22,000 individuals.Languages: Arabic (advanced), English (basic) Open project.